 1. To begin with, can you please briefly explain what FreightHub does?

 FreightHub is Europe’s first fully digital freight forwarder.
 Our innovative internet platform provides international logistics services in a contemporary, transparent, and efficient way.
-Through an online-based platform our users can compare quotes and book sea, air and rail freight shipments in real-time.
+Through an online-based platform, our users can compare quotes and book sea, air and rail freight shipments in real-time.
 As a full-service freight forwarder FreightHub is covering the complete range of trade lanes: Full Container Load (FCL) and Less Container Load (LCL) as well as pre- and on-carriage transportation via different modes.
 A holistic Track&Trace system offers end-to-end visibility and together with a document management system is the perfect way to control your supply chain.
 We enable companies of any size to compare many shipping offers and book them with just a click.
-Currently, almost 500 customers are served on the Far-East westbound trade lane and proactively serviced by our team of 60 logistics, tech- and customer service specialists, based in Hamburg and Berlin.
+Currently, almost 500 customers are served on the Far-East westbound trade lane.
+They are also proactively serviced by our team of logistics, tech- and customer service specialists, based in Hamburg and Berlin.

 2. What were the main drivers behind the creation of FreightHub?
 What were the reasons to start with the idea of Digital Freight Forwarding?